dazraf/vertx-futures/src/site/markdown/tutorial.md

 ```

-Now, the StarWars API services uses pagination, so we'll need to recursively retrieve all pages:
+Now, the StarWars API uses pagination, so we'll need to recursively retrieve all pages:

 ```
   private Future<JsonObject> httpGetJsonObject(String resource) {